-The First Community Bank Endowed Scholarship will be awarded annually to students enrolled at UACCB who maintain a 2.5 GPA.
+The First Community Bank Endowed Scholarship is awarded annually to a student enrolled at UACCB who maintain a 2.5 GPA.
 The scholarship committee will choose the recipient.
 This endowment was established to recognize First Community Bank's commitment to UACCB through its lead sponsorship of the annual foundation golf tournament.